Teofilo Camomot: Later life

 For twelve years, he served as curé of Santa Teresa de Ávila Parish in Talisay.
 In 1955, the Third Order of Carmelites Discalced (now the Secular Order of Carmelites Discalced) was established at the Carmelite Monastery in Barangay Mabolo, Cebu City, and Camomot was elected as the first prior of the San Elías Chapter.

 On 25 March 1955, Camomot was appointed auxiliary bishop of Jaro, Iloilo, receiving episcopal ordination on 29 May 1955 and staying until 1959.
 After Mass, he would visit the poor and sick.
 In 1959, he was sent to the Archdiocese of Cagayán de Oro as coadjutor archbishop with right of succession.
 He formed the Paulinian Faith Defenders and the Carmelite Tertiaries of the Blessed Eucharist, the predecessor organisation of the Daughters of Saint Teresa.

 Between 1962 and 1965, he attended the first (11 October 1962 – 8 December 1962), third (14 September 1964 – 21 November 1964), and fourth (14 September 1965 – 8 December 1965) sessions of the Second Vatican Council.

 Due to kidney problems, he had to resign as coadjutor archbishop in 1970.
 He returned to Cebu and was assigned to Santo Tomás de Villanueva Parish in Barangay El Pardo, Cebu City.
 Together with him were some sisters from the congregation he had founded in Mindanao.
 While in Pardo, he also frequently visited his former parish in Talisay.
-In 1976, he was assigned curé to his native Carcar, and was auxiliary bishop to Julio Cardinal Rosales.
+In 1976, he was assigned curé to his native Carcar, and was auxiliary bishop to Cardinal Julio Rosales.